thethemefoundry/developer-docs/make/hooks.md

 apply_filters( 'make_customizer_header_sections', $header_sections );
 ```

-Filter the definitions for the controls in the Header panel of the Customizer.
+Deprecated: Filter the definitions for the controls in the Header panel of the Customizer.

+### Description

+This filter was introduced when the Header options were all in one panel instead of divided among Typography, Color, Layout, etc.

 ### Returns